 Each year, Health Professions Week gives those who want to make caring their career an opportunity to connect with professionals working in the field.
-This year’s event, which takes place November 6-10, will help attendees explore all of the opportunities they have for entering this fulfilling field.
+For 2018, the event will take place between November 5-9, will help attendees explore all of the opportunities they have for entering this fulfilling field.
 Those who are new to Health Professions Week may wonder what to expect, so we asked for some insight from Sue Barrosse, MBA, MSPH, director of admissions for the Tulane University School of Public Health and Tropical Medicine.

 “Last year, my school focused on the timely and present-day concerns surrounding the Zika Virus for our ‘Community Connect’ event within Health Professions Week,” shared Sue.
 “We brought in faculty and professionals with expertise on this topic, and we partnered with other university areas such as Disaster Resilience, Epidemiology and Environmental Health Sciences to show how these different types of professionals were involved in fighting the spread of the virus and educating the public.”